-Prevent fatal roadway crashes by standardizing the speed limit on residential streets to 25 mph
+Prevent fatal roadway crashes by standardizing the speed limit to 25 mph

 Image Credit: PlanPhilly

 The importance of reducing vehicle speeds is hard to dispute.
 Studies have shown that the risk of pedestrians or cyclists getting killed or injured escalates dramatically as the impact speeds reaches 30 miles per hour.
 Slower driving speeds significantly improve driver’s perception and reaction time, making it easier to avoid a crash and significantly changing the crash outcomes.
 Pedestrians have a 93% chance of surviving if they are struck by a vehicle traveling at 20 mph, while only 80% of pedestrians survive if the impact speed is 30 mph.
 A person is 70 percent more likely to die if they are hit by a car going 30 mph versus 25 mph.
 It is clear that slowing down cars even slightly can profoundly affect the difference between life and death.

 Under the current City of Atlanta municipal code adopted in 1977, the city is divided into two speed zones.
 The maximum speed permitted in the inner zone -- defined as area within a radius of 2.5 miles centered on the intersection of Peachtree St. and Marietta St. -- is 25 mph.
 Meanwhile, the maximum speed permitted in the outer zone is 35 mph.

 There is currently no standardized speed limit and any reductions of posted speed limits at 30 mph or less have been done on an ad hoc basis, wasting taxpayer dollars and delaying the safety benefits.